 • Continuous — Vanta integrations check IaC, identity, endpoint, and SaaS configurations daily.

-• Annual — Risk assessment, BC/DR test, incident-response tabletop, penetration test, policy re-acknowledgement.
+• Annual — Risk assessment, full BC/DR exercise, incident-response tabletop, penetration test, policy re-acknowledgement.

 Audit evidence